twallet/habitus/README.md

 - **Follow security best practices**
   - Validate and sanitize all user inputs
-  - Prevent XSS attacks (use `escapeHtml` for user-generated content)
+  - Prevent XSS attacks (use proper escaping for user-generated content)
   - Never expose secrets, API keys, or sensitive data in code
   - Use HTTPS in production environments
   - Keep dependencies updated to avoid known vulnerabilities